Nuctori/lua_webp/readme.md

-Sure!
-Here's the README document written in English:

 # lua_webp

 lua_webp is a Lua module for performing WebP image format conversion in Lua.
 It provides cwebp and dwebp functions for converting images to WebP format and converting WebP images to other formats.